3. Public Money Creation

 - The private sector.

-Both of which should be democratically legitimate.
+Both of which should be democratically legitimate at their foundation.

 In our first bite-sized piece, we looked at the basic foundation of money and saw why all households (and all governments) should have access to money/credit interest-free (0% + fees).
 Let's now look at the creation or facilitation of a democratic, reliable national base currency.